Health Care FSA

 The Health Care Flexible Spending Account (FSA) helps you set aside money to pay for health care expenses you’ll have during the year.
 The pluses: You contribute pretax income, so you’re paying no taxes on your contributions—plus, your contributions reduce your taxable income.

 Save two ways when you enroll in an FSA

 This short video shows you how.

 How It Works

-When you elect your benefits as a new employee or during annual open enrollment, you choose your FSA contribution level for the calendar year (up to $2,750 in 2021).
+When you elect your benefits as a new employee or during annual open enrollment, you choose your FSA contribution level for the calendar year ($2,850 in 2022).

 During every open enrollment period, you’ll elect the amount you want to contribute to your FSA the following year.
 Your election does not automatically roll over from year to year.

 Your pretax paycheck contributions are deposited directly into your Health Care FSA, which is administered by HSA Bank.